 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires Celldex's directors and executive, officers, and persons who are beneficial owners of more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission (the "SEC").
-These persons are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2008, all Section 16(a) filing requirements applicable to such persons were satisfied, except for the filing of a Form 3 by Thomas Davis on March 25, 2008 which should have been filed no later than March 17, 2008, the filing of a Form 3 by Lorantis Holdings Ltd. on March 20,, 2008 which should have been filed no later than March 17, 2008, the filing of a Form 4 by Lorantis Holdings Ltd. on May 14, 2008, which reported a transaction which took place on April 7, 2008 and the filing of a Form 4 on September 23, 2008, which reported three transactions by an entity of which Dr. Rajesh Parekh was a related party, which took place between September 8 - 10, 2008.
-Dr. Parekh disclaimed beneficial ownership of those shares.
+These persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
+To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2011, all reports required to be filed under Section 16(a) were filed on a timely basis.